LuisAraujo/API-Tabua-Mare/README.md

 API Tabua Maré
 =========================
 [Eng]

+NOTE: This API is broken, 'cause the Marinha Brasileira deleted the table page.
+We are make a second version for obtaining data from new database using as base the project "pdftotext" of @hubgit.

 > API for obtaining data from the Tide Table, using web scraping.

 * Source: DHN (http://www.mar.mil.br/dhn/chm/box-previsao-mare/tabuas/)